Skip links

 June 7, 2024

-Bill Anders, the astronaut in the famous Apollo VIII photo, dies in a plane crash he was piloting on San Juan Island, near Seattle, Washington.
+Bill Anders, the astronaut in the famous Apollo VIII photograph, dies in the crash of his plane on San Juan Island, near Seattle, off the coast of Washington state.
 He was 90 years old.

 June 6, 2024